Chevrolet Bolt EUV: History

 The Bolt EUV was introduced in February 2021, and released to the Mexican market on August 17, 2021.
 As the first EUVs were arriving at dealerships in August 2021, all vehicles were recalled to replace the traction battery; Bolt EV and EUV production was paused from November 2021 to April 2022, and fewer than 400 Bolts (both EV and EUV) were delivered before April.

 It is the first Chevrolet vehicle to receive the hands-free Super Cruise driver-assistance package.

 Unlike early versions of the Bolt EV, the battery for the Bolt EUV is manufactured in the United States at LG plants in Michigan.

 Pricing and trims

-The Chevrolet Bolt EUV has 3 trim levels, beginning with LT, which starts at $33,000.
-The next pricing rung is Premier, which sits at $37,500.
-Last there is the Launch Edition at $42,500.
-For the 2023 model year a Redline Edition was introduced.
+The Chevrolet Bolt EUV had 3 trim levels when introduced in 2022, beginning with LT, which started at $33,000.
+The next pricing rung was Premier at $37,500.
+Last, there was the "special, limited-production" Launch Edition at $43,495.

+For the 2023 model year, only the LT and Premier trims were offered, at $28,795 and $33,295, respectively.
+For an additional $495, either trim level could get the Redline Edition appearance package, which was also offered on several other Chevrolet models.